vanisett1/flask-app/README.md

 ## Monitoring Deployment

 After each push to `main`, you can monitor the progress of your deployment in the Actions tab of your GitHub repository.
 Successful deployment will update your Flask application on the Azure Web App service.

+Making this change to deploy flask-api to Azure webapps